Everyone has the right to enjoy life in their own way provided they do not upset the people living near them.

 We believe that good neighbours should communicate with one another and be able to understand that different lifestyles can affect others.

-Antisocial behaviour includes everyday incidents, such as overgrown gardens or noise nuisance from music, dogs nuisance and shouting, to more serious acts such as threatening behaviour, harassment and hate crime.
+Antisocial behaviour includes everyday incidents, such as overgrown gardens or noise nuisance from music, dog related nuisance and shouting, to more serious incidents such as threatening behaviour, harassment and hate crime.

 Hate crimes are unwelcome or hostile acts, including harassment or violence, which are related to the victim’s:

 We consider hate crimes to be any incident that is perceived as a hate crime by the victim or any other person.

 What can CBH do if I am a victim of a Hate Crime?

 We take all hate crime very seriously.
 We will record and look into every report we receive.
 We work closely with the Police and other agencies to make sure you remain safe and that you receive the support you need.

 If you want us to, and it is appropriate, we will take action against any tenant or leaseholder who is committing hate crime.